localstack/docs/content/en/user-guide/tools/transparent-endpoint-injection/index.md

 ### Disable transparent endpoint injection

-If you do not to use Transparent Endpoint Injection in LocalStack Pro, opt out using:
+If you do not wish to use Transparent Endpoint Injection in LocalStack Pro, opt out using:

 ```bash
 DISABLE_TRANSPARENT_ENDPOINT_INJECTION=1